 Video PowerPoint presentation with author narration & downloadable handout.

 Kellyn Dailey Hall, PhD, CCC-SLP, has worked over 30 years as a clinician, clinical specialist, and clinical manager in medical settings.
 Currently, she is an Associate Professor at North Carolina Central University in Durham, NC where she teaches courses in Medical Speech-Language Pathology.
 She is a member of the North Carolina Speech-Language-Hearing Association’s Professional Affairs Subcommittee on Healthcare and has presented at state and national conventions on Medicare documentation and ethics.
-Dr. Hall is a presenter of two other online courses offered through Northern Speech Services, “Oral Motor and Cranial Nerve Exam: What Every SLP Needs To Know” and “Navigating a Successful Career as a Medical SLP in a Skilled Nursing Facility”.
-She is the author of the Pediatric Dysphagia Resource Guide.
 Her current research focuses on the development and implementation of dining culture change practices for SLPs working in SNFs.

-Financial — Kellyn Hall is a presenter of online CEU courses sponsored by Northern Speech Services; receives royalty payments.
+Financial — Kellyn Hall is a presenter of online CEU courses sponsored by Northern Speech Services; receives royalties.

 Nonfinancial — Kellyn Hall has no relevant nonfinancial relationships to disclose.